cmichi/zeit-anglizismen/README.md

-The list of anglicisms is taken from the Wikitionary project: http://de.wiktionary.org/wiki/Verzeichnis:Deutsch/Anglizismen

-At the moment (April 2014) there are 994 anglicisms in this list.
+The list of anglicisms is taken from the Wikitionary project: http://de.wiktionary.org/wiki/Verzeichnis:Deutsch/Anglizismen At the moment (April 2014) there are 994 anglicisms in this list.

+ * We take this list and do this with each word:
+   * Request all articles with a match for the word.
+     * Does the file ./counter/$year/$uuid exist?
+       Yes: continue;
+       No: Create it.
+Append $word to it.

+ * Visualization: Compute the distribution in each year using `ls ./counter/$year/ | wc` / `$totalCountOfArticlesInThisYear`

 ## Documentation